For Immediate Release: Aug 30, 2004

 Contact - BIS Public Affairs 202-482-2721

-The Entity List is a compilation of end-users who have been determined to present an unacceptable risk of diversion to the development of weapons of mass destruction or their means of delivery.
+The Entity List is a compilation of end-users who have been determined to present an unacceptable risk of diversion to programs for the development of weapons of mass destruction or their means of delivery.
 Exports to end-users appearing on the Entity List require licenses.
 BIS maintains the Entity List to inform the public of the export license requirements related to these entities.

 Assistant Secretary Julie L. Myers commended Special Agent Charles Sheridan of BIS’s New York Field Office for his efforts in the investigation.